Dr Bianca Gaudenzi

 Image

-Bianca Gaudenzi is currently CRA in Modern European History at Wolfson College and Research Fellow at the German Historical Institute in Rome and the Zukunftskolleg, University of Konstanz.
+Bianca Gaudenzi is currently CRA in Modern European History at Wolfson College, Assistant professor at the Free University of Bozen/Bolzano as well as Visiting Scholar at the German Historical Institute in Rome.
 She was recently awarded a grant by the German Research Foundation (DFG) to fund her project on 'The restitution of looted cultural property in Austria, Italy and the Federal Republic of Germany, 1945-1998'.

 Bianca Gaudenzi's current research focuses on the politics of restitution of cultural property looted during WWII in the three main post-fascist countries of Western Europe, namely Austria, Italy and the Federal Republic of Germany, from 1945 to 1998 (year of the signing of the "Washington Declaration on Nazi-confiscated Art").